 If you decide to grow a starfruit from seed, you'll need to act carefully.
 Do not use grocery-store fruit because these seeds rarely grow.
 A ripe starfruit contains up to 12 oval seeds but only select seeds with dark brown, glossy seed coats for propagation.
 And act fast.
 The seeds lose viability quickly, sometimes overnight, so plant them immediately after removing them from the fruit.
 If you have waited too long, a 24-hour soak in water may revive them.

 You will need to prepare a 2-inch pot with multiple drainage holes for each starfruit seed.
 Wash the pot in hot, soapy water before using it.
 Then fill it with well-drained soil or a mixture of 2 parts vermiculite or perlite and 1 part sterile potting soil.
 Sow one starfruit seed per container.

-Sow one starfruit seed in each pot.
-Place the seed on the surface of the soil.
-Spread a very thin layer of medium over the seed, then tamp it down lightly to increase contact.
-Do not cover starfruit seeds with a thick layer of medium; the seed should be visible beneath the medium, but still covered.
+Position the seed on the surface of the soil.
+Spread a very thin layer of soil over the seed and then tamp it down lightly to increase contact.
+The seed should be visible beneath the medium but still covered.
 Place it somewhere warm where temperatures stay above 70 degrees Fahrenheit.
 Cover it loosely with plastic wrap.